Mainstream schools must have a SENCO

 - A maintained nursery (other early years providers are also expected to have one)

-These requirements are outlined on pages 89-92 and 108 of the special educational needs and disability (SEND) code of practice.
+These requirements are outlined on pages 88 to 92, and 108 of the special educational needs and disability (SEND) code of practice.

 Other school types are also encouraged to have a SENCO

-Your school is not required to have a SENCO if they're:
+Your school is not required to have a SENCO if you're: